 However, as convenient as crystal litters can be for people, cats are likely to see things from a different perspective.
 The tiny, jagged crystalline particles can be very hard on a cat's sensitive paws.
 Even if your cat consents to using a crystal litter, it may not be very happy about it.
 There's also a downside from the human perspective: once a portion of crystal litter has reached its absorbency limit, you'll end up with a pool of urine in the bottom of the cat litter box.

-As with fine-grained clumping clay litters, because they're all made from pretty much the same ingredients, there's not much difference among individual brands of crystal cat litter.
-While not many brands of crystal litters receive consistently favorable feedback, Fresh Step Crystals (Est. $20 for 8 lbs.) stands out among user review sites.
-It generates more than 1,000 reviews at Walmart.com, earning 4.5 stars out of 5, with 96 percent of owners saying they'd recommend the cat litter to a friend.
-Judging from reviews, it's one of the better choices out there, though it has the same pros and cons you'd expect from a crystal cat litter.
-It's extremely absorbent, doesn't need to be changed frequently and is economical.
-Still, it's not biodegradable, and as mentioned above, the silica gel crystals may be hard on a cat's feet.
+While not many brands of crystal litters receive consistently favorable feedback, Fresh Step Crystals (Est. $24 for 8 lbs.) stands out at user review sites.
+It generates more than 1,250 reviews at Walmart.com, earning 4.7 stars out of 5, with 96 percent of owners saying they'd recommend the cat litter to a friend.
+Reviewers say that the silica gel crystals do a great job of controlling odors as well as absorbing urine.

 However, it still has the same cons as other crystal litters.
 Not all cats will adapt to it willingly, and it's not biodegradable.
 You should never try to flush crystal litters, including Fresh Step, down the toilet or recycle it for compost.